tsaglam/Carcassonne/README.md

 </p>

 ### More Information
-For more information about the board game, this computer game implementation or the technical details behind this projeckt check out the [wiki page](https://github.com/tsaglam/Carcassonne/wiki).
+For more information about the board game, this computer game implementation, or the technical details behind this project, check out the [wiki page](https://github.com/tsaglam/Carcassonne/wiki).

 ### Latest Release
-The latest release can be found [here](https://github.com/tsaglam/Carcassonne/releases/latest), all releases can be found [here](https://github.com/tsaglam/Carcassonne/releases).
+The latest release can be found [here](https://github.com/tsaglam/Carcassonne/releases/latest), and all releases can be found [here](https://github.com/tsaglam/Carcassonne/releases).

 ### Download & Run
-There are two options how to download and run Carcassonne:
+There are two options for downloading and running Carcassonne:

 **Via Web Start** (manages the required Java version for you):
  1. Download [OpenWebStart](https://openwebstart.com/download/) or any other web start implementation.